Outdoor Community Rink

 Located adjacent to the Fernie Aquatic Centre at 250 Pine Avenue, the Outdoor Community Rink is an NHL-size natural ice rink (200 by 85 feet).
 The rink opened in 2017, thanks to generous donations from the Calgary Flames Foundation, National Hockey League (NHL), Canadian Arena Products, the Fernie Lions Club and numerous community donors.

 The Outdoor Community Rink is a natural ice surface and therefore conditions regularly fluctuate due to weather.
-City of Fernie staff and volunteers monitor the rink daily and work hard to manage varying conditions and keep the rink open for the community to safely enjoy.
+City of Fernie staff and volunteers monitor the rink and work hard to manage varying conditions, allowing the community to safely enjoy the ice.